Jean Parker: 1915–1932: Early life

-Parker was born on August 11, 1915, in Deer Lodge, Montana to Lewis A. Green, a gunsmith, hunter, and chef from South Dakota, and Perl Melvina "Millie" Burch, a native of Deer Lodge.
+Parker was born on August 11, 1915, in Deer Lodge, Montana, to Lewis A. Green, a gunsmith, hunter, and chef from South Dakota, and Melvina Burch (later known professionally as Mildred Brenner, who worked in the MGM set department), a native of Deer Lodge.
 Many of the details surrounding Parker's birth have been reported with little consistency.
 Secondary sources regarding her birth year range from 1912 to 1916, and some claim she was born in Butte, not Deer Lodge.
-Furthermore, some sources state her birth name as Lois Mae Green, while others indicate she was born Luise Stephanie Zelinska.
+Furthermore, some sources state her birth name as Lois Mae (or May) Green, while others indicate she was born Luise Stephanie Zelinska.
 Despite these discrepancies, Parker's son, Robert, insisted she was born Lois May Green in Deer Lodge in 1915, which is consistent with contemporaneous Montana birth records from the United States Census Bureau.

 Parker's parents were unemployed and experienced poverty.
 At some point in her early childhood, between ages 6 and 10, she was adopted by the Spickard family of Pasadena, California.
 She relocated there, and attended elementary school before graduating from Pasadena's John Muir High School.
 Her original aspirations were in the fine arts and illustration.
-In 1932, at age 17, Parker—then known as Lois Mae Green—entered a poster illustration competition, which resulted in her photograph appearing in a Los Angeles newspaper.
+In 1932, at age 17, Parker — then known as Lois May Green — entered a poster illustration competition, which resulted in her photograph appearing in a Los Angeles newspaper.
 Ida Koverman, an assistant to Metro-Goldwyn-Mayer (MGM) executive Louis B. Mayer, saw this photo and persuaded Mayer to give Parker a screen test.
 By Parker's account: "My ambition was to be an artist.
 I had no thought of acting."